 Conclusion

 The Porsche 964 Turbo is no longer the overlooked middle child of the air-cooled family.
-Today, it stands as one of the most collectible and exhilarating 911s you can buy.
-It’s modern enough to drive, raw enough to fear.
-Whether you chase a 3.3 for that classic 930-like punch or go all-in on a 3.6 grail car, this icon represents everything that made Porsche great in the 1990s.
+Today it stands as one of the most collectible and exhilarating 911s you can buy: modern enough to drive, raw enough to respect.
+Whether you chase a standard 3.3 for that classic 930-like punch or go all-in on a 3.6 grail car, this Porsche icon represents everything that made the 911 Turbo great in the 1990s.

 Photo credit: nakhon100, CC BY 2.0, via Wikimedia Commons, Alexandre Prévot from Nancy, France, CC BY-SA 2.0, via Wikimedia Commons, Rudolf Stricker, CC BY-SA 3.0, via Wikimedia Commons